COMESA’s priorities and objectives

 However, due to COMESA’s economic history and background its main focus is on the formation of a large economic and trading unit that is capable of overcoming some of the barriers that are faced by individual states..

 COMESA’s current strategy can thus be summed up in the phrase ‘economic prosperity through regional integration’.
-With its 19 member states, population of over 389 million and annual import bill of around US$32 billion with an export bill of US$82 billion COMESA forms a major market place for both internal and external trading.
+With its 19 (now 21 since 18 July 2018) Member States, population of over 520 million and global trade in goods worth US$ 235 billion COMESA forms a major market place for both internal and external trading.
 Its area is impressive on the map of the African Continent covering a geographical area of 12 Million (sq km).
 Its achievements to date have been significant.
-(See also our comprehensive statistics)
+(Newest Member States: Tunisia and Somalia not included)

 A Free Trade Area